PowerNukkitX-Bundle/ImageToParticle/README.md

 # ImageToParticle
 Show your image in your PNX server through particles!!!

-This plugin can only run in PowerNukkitX PR#920 now!
+This plugin can only run in PowerNukkitX!

 ![readme_img_1.png](readme_img_1.png)